+Vol. XXIII - No. 10

+NEW YORK, N. Y., MONDAY, MARCH 9, 1959

+Price 10c

+German Issue

-Recession - How To Make it Pay See page 2 Vol. XXIII - No. 10 222 THE MILITANT PUBLISHED WEEKLY IN THE INTERESTS OF THE WORKING PEOPLE NEW YORK, N.Y., MONDAY, MARCH 9, 1959 Price 10c Big Four' Spar Over Unsettled 4 Out of 10 U.S. Families Hurt by Recession Pinch German Issue By Daniel Roberts During the last three months, Washington and Moscow have been sparring with each other in the diplomatic ring.
+By Daniel Roberts

+During the last three months, Washington and Moscow have been sparring with each other in the diplomatic ring.
 Thus, on Feb.
-24, Khrushchev slapped down the West's proposal that the issue of divided Germany be nego- divided Berlin within divided tiated at a "Big Four" foreign Germany - threatens to preministers' conference.
-But he cipitate war.
-Both Washington and Moscow urge an easing of seemingly accepted the proposal on March 24, stipulating, cold-war tensions.
-But each is however, that the meeting be so deeply involved in Germany enlarged to include the Polish that neither side can offer a and Czech foreign ministers. genuine solution to the problem.
-The precondition for such During British Prime Minister Macmillan's trip to the USSR a solution is that both pow-(he went there to spar for the ers remove their occupation Western side), Khrushchev al- troops and allow the German people to determine their own ternated conciliation with sharp fate. denunciation of the NATO pow- The present German crisis ers, then wound up the visit on began last November when the a cordial note again.
-(He ex-Soviet government announced plained his sharp attack as a that it would end its participapolitical speech on the eve of tion in Four Power military Soviet elections in which he centrol of Berlin.
-Moscow said was a candidate.)
-WAR DANGER the East German regime some-While jabbing and parrying, time at the end of May.
-Thereboth sides seek to give the imafter, British, French and U.S. pression that they are eager to military officials will have to bring about a resolution of the get clearance from East Ger-German question.
-Conflict over man instead of Soviet authoridivided Germany - and over ties to bring food and other Reformatory Is Death Trap for Negro Children MARCH 5 - Southern racists send Negro children to reformforeign troops should then atories "for their own good." eave Germany, which would This morning 21 Negro boys. trapped behind locked doors and barred windows, were burned to death when fire razed the Wrightsville Training School for Negroes outside Little Rock, Ark.
-No adult had been on watch at night for a forms would be upheld in East ficials (\$356,959) in Matanzas week.
-Bodies were burned beyond recognition.
-Other children are tween the two German authorities.
-The effect of the Soviet government property. missing and may be dead.
-Gov. Faubus said he inspect-ed the building last year and found it safe.
-He said he would Western imperialism's military
+24, Khrushchev slapped down the

+seemingly accepted the pro-During British Prime Minister ternated conciliation with sharp denunciation of the NATO powers, then wound up the visit on a cordial note again.
+(He explained his sharp attack as a political speech on the eve of Soviet elections in which he was a candidate.)

+WAR DANGER

+both sides seek to give the impression that they are eager to bring about a resolution of the German question.
+Conflict over

+Reformatory Is Death Trap for Negro Children

+MARCH 5 - Southern racists send Negro children to reformatories "for their own good."
+This morning 21 Negro boys. trapped behind locked doors and barred windows, were burned to death when fire razed the Wrightsville Training School for Negroes outside Little Rock, Ark.
+No adult had

+Bodies were burned beyond missing and may be dead.